FabianRolfMatthiasNoll/MyMangaDB/README.md

 Google Books API if its available.
 In the future further data sources will be added for the bookcovers of specific volumes etc.

+The Manga Provider Sites are sadly all extremly different thats why the main aspect will be a good UI where on can mostly manually manage their mangas.
+Things like Book Covers should be something thats always fetchable.
+Also sadly really good manga provider arent ready to cooperate for this project maybe in the future that will change.
+And maybe in the future we can create a database that catalogs standarized alle the Mangas

 # Planned Features

 - Export your mangas to excel
+- Get MetaData like Author, Genres, Total Volumes, Description completely automized if wanted
+- sort, manage and share your manga collection
+- and many more

+# Disclaimer

+The Project will have downtimes but please dont worry i really want to create a working product but i am student and cant always work on it.